 - In Rimworld, the Tropical Forest biome presents many challenges and not many advantages.
 Thick mud and choking undergrowth make moving around or building anything difficult, and if the predatory animals don't get your colonists, the rampant disease will - a talented doctor will be worth his/her own body weight in gold.
 The silver lining is it's just as deadly for any raiders who are foolish enough to come into your jungle home.

 - The jungle from Romancing Saga 3 is is nightmare labyrinth where you can get lose for hours to end due to the fact that every exit randomly transports you to a new area.
 The key is following the different colored butterflies near the exits to your destination of choice.
 One false step, though, and you will be led to deeper into the jungle until you luck runs out and fall before the creature that lurks there.

 - Shellshock 2 skirts this.
 It's about a zombie plague outbreak in the middle of The Vietnam War, so there are certainly a lot of nasty things lurking in the jungle, but it isn't really the jungle's fault.
 All the unpleasant stuff is ultimately of human origin, including the zombie plague.

-- Truth in Television, or at least perception: a Japanese WWII veteran, interviewed in The World at War, claimed that Allied troops had far more fear of the south east Asian jungles than Japanese troops did.
+- This image of a jungle in the Western mind is Truth in Television that stems from the colonial times.
+A Japanese WWII veteran, interviewed in The World at War, claimed that Allied troops had far more fear of the Southeast Asian jungles than Japanese troops did.